BenoitZugmeyer/sans-sel/README.md

 Hints
 =====

-Always define rules statically, for example when the JS module is executed. *sans-sel* is append only and won't clear unused styles, so if you add the same rules multiple times, memory will be leaked and perfs will be degraded.
+Always define rules statically, for example when the JS module is executed. *sans-sel* is "append only" and won't clear unused styles, so if you add the same rules multiple times, memory will be leaked and perfs will be degraded.

 You can still use standard CSS (ex: to define `@keyframes`) or inline styles (ex: for JS driven